ericvida/imba-instantdb-template/Readme.md

-# Full-stack Development Made Easy with Imba + InstantDB
+# Imba + InstantDB — The simplest web-stack.

 Get your app up and running in 1 minute with Imba and InstantDB.